Woodinville High School: Music program

 The WHS music courses include wind ensemble, symphonic band, percussion ensemble, orchestra, jazz band, guitar, choir, and piano lab.
 Together the wind ensemble, symphonic and percussion ensemble combine to become the marching band or pep band.
 The music department's largest concert is "An Evening at the Pops," held in May.
 Performances in this concert include those by the orchestra, band, choir, and jazz band.

 The WHS choir program includes baritone, tenor, alto, and soprano parts.
 There is also an advanced women's choir for a full class period throughout the day, and an advanced mixed choir at the end of the day.

 The high school also offers an EWI choir.

 The Woodinville High School music programs were one of four high school music programs in the country to be accepted to play at the WorldStrides National Instrumental Music Festival at Carnegie Hall in New York City, NY in February 2019.

 Athletics

-The WHS athletic department consists of 19 women's team sports across 3 sports seasons and 16 men's team sports across 3 sports seasons.
+The WHS athletic department consists of nineteen girls' and sixteen boys' team sports across three sports seasons.
+Home football games are played at Pop Keeney Stadium in Bothell.
+WHS competes in WIAA Class 4A and is a member of the Kingco Athletic Conference in District Two.